There are lots of reasons why learning self defense is important!

 Why Self Defense?

 Since the dawn of time, women have been perceived as fragile and vulnerable, making us likely targets for assault.
 The continuum of sexual assault starts with things like demeaning comments, put downs and being ignored or looked over.
 It includes things like staring, ogling, inappropriate comments, grabbing, groping and touching.
 At worst, it includes choking, beating, rape and murder.

 A good self-defense class identifies the spectrum of what women deal with daily, and addresses all of them.
 A good self-defense class teaches internal skills like awareness and breathing along with easy prevention strategies.
 It includes practice using your voice as well as striking techniques that are simple and effective.
 A good self-defense class provides you with opportunities to get additional training, if you want it.
-The goal is for you to leave class feeling empowered, not condescended to, not more afraid.
+The goal is for you to leave class feeling empowered, not condescended to, fierce and fearless, not more afraid.
 I would wager to say that a good self-defense class is taught by women who know, and understand on every level, what it means to be a woman living in this world.

 Why Self Defense for Children?